-In Euclidean space-time, we can collect the same exponential number of processors, but these processors will then require an exponential distance - hence exponentially growing communication time.
+In Euclidean space-time, we can collect the same exponential number of processors but these processors will then require an exponential distance - hence exponentially growing communication time.

-This scheme, originally proposed in [21, 30], is described in more detail in [16].
-Of course, the real physical space-time is more complex than Lobachevsky space; however, a similar speed-up can be achieved for more physically reasonable space-times as well [18, 20, 30].
+This scheme, originally proposed in [23, 32], is described in more detail in [18].
+Of course, the real physical space-time is more complex than Lobachevsky space; however, a similar speed-up can be achieved for more physically reasonable space-times as well [20, 22, 32].

+2.2.
 Beyond (deterministic) space-time models, towards (probabilistic) quantum physics.
-In the Introduction, we mentioned physics, but all we have seriously discussed so far were deterministic space-time models: research into their decidability and their use in computations.
+In the Introduction, we mentioned physics but all we have seriously discussed so far was deterministic space-time models: research into their decidability and their use in computations.